API Reference

 • kwargs – Additional arguments to pass to Pydantic’s model_dump_json.

-Load chat state from a JSON file into this kani.
+Load a chat state from a .kani file or JSON file into this instance.
 This will overwrite any existing chat state!

 Parameters: